valeriangalliat/blog/2021/04/gum-graft-from-a-patient-s-perspective.md

 the first two weeks after surgery.

-On the other hand my dentist told me I could exercise since day 0 as long as it wasn't intense like running a marathon.
+On the other hand my dentist told me I could exercise since day 0 as long as it wasn't intense like running a marathon (but she probably knew that I would not *feel* like exercising at all after such a surgery, especially not a marathon).

 I went on a short low intensity bike ride 3 days after surgery.
 I felt fine but I might have increased my heart rate at points.